 The drug company claimed that the breast development was a normal part of puberty and they denied any illegal marketing tactics.
 There were a total of 77 claimants for the Philadelphia cases that wanted their settlements with Johnson and Johnson enforced.
 The plaintiffs said the company contacted them and threatened to back out of the agreement if the plaintiffs didn’t file claims against specific third-party defendants.
 However, that stipulation was not a part of the original agreement.

-Several states filed lawsuits claiming that Johnson and Johnson marketed the drug to doctors before it was approved by the FDA for its intended use.
+Several states filed lawsuits claiming that Johnson & Johnson marketed the drug to doctors before it was approved by the FDA for its intended use.
 Allegations of the illegal marketing of Risperdal between 1993 to 2004 were made by consumer protection regulators in a total of 36 states.
 Louisiana, Texas, Montana and Massachusetts were among the states.

 The Risperdal lawsuit also alleged that Johnson and Johnson exaggerated the effectiveness of the drug, as well as its safety.
 They were accused of giving government officials money to influence them and promoted Risperdal over less expensive alternatives.
 This ended up costing the state of Texas millions of dollars in unnecessary over-charges to the state’s Medicaid system.

 On November 29th, 2017 a federal judge remanded a Risperdal Gynecomastia lawsuit in Missourri, after rejecting the defendants’ claim that the case was fraudulently joined due to a lack of personal jurisdiction.
 The suit named 72 plaintiffs.